biocompibens/SME/README.md

 3. Be patient!
 Depending on the size of the image the process can take between 1 and 15 minutes.

-4. Please make sure that Color channels are in Red, Green, Blue, Magenta, Cyan or Yellow LUT, but not Grays LUT.

 ## Matlab Toolbox instructions:

 1. Clone the src_matlab folder